What does the government buy?

 Requirements valued below the relevant threshold do not have to be advertised publicly.

-How can I find out what the Government wants to buy?
+How can I find out what the government wants to buy?

 For contracts above $80,000, you can visit AusTender and search current Approaches to Market to see what an Australian Government organisation is currently in the market to buy.
-You can search by keyword or just browse all the current opportunities sorted by closing date, or by the buying organisation for example.
+You can search by keyword or browse the current opportunities sorted by closing date, or by the buying organisation for example.

 If you are already registered on AusTender, you will be sent an email whenever there is an opportunity that matches your criteria.